crossfidev/Plexus-Pool/docs/developer/testing.rst

 .. _testing:

-Overview of Testing in Tezos
+Overview of Testing in mineplex
 ============================

-Testing is important to ensure the quality of the Tezos codebase by detecting bugs and ensuring the absence of regressions.
-Tezos and its components use a variety of tools and framework for testing.
-The goal of this document is to give an overview on how testing is done in Tezos, and to help Tezos contributors use the test suite and write tests by pointing them towards the most appropriate testing framework for their use case.
-Finally, this guide explains how tests can be :ref:`run automatically in the Tezos CI
+Testing is important to ensure the quality of the mineplex codebase by detecting bugs and ensuring the absence of regressions. mineplex and its components use a variety of tools and framework for testing.
+The goal of this document is to give an overview on how testing is done in mineplex, and to help mineplex contributors use the test suite and write tests by pointing them towards the most appropriate testing framework for their use case.
+Finally, this guide explains how tests can be :ref:`run automatically in the mineplex CI
 <gitlab_test_ci>` and how to :ref:`measure test coverage
 <measuring-test-coverage>`.

-The frameworks used in Tezos can be categorized along two axes: the type of component they test, and the type of test they perform.
+The frameworks used in mineplex can be categorized along two axes: the type of component they test, and the type of test they perform.
 We distinguish the following components: